JakaAmbrus/University/README.md

 # College
-Some files from my time studying at the Faculty of Electrical Engineering(UNI program) in ljubljana.
+Some files from my time studying at the Faculty of Electrical Engineering(Academic program) in Ljubljana.